Alfred Augustus Grace: Life and career

 When Grace move to Nelson, he was working as a teacher.
 Furthermore, Grace also a member of Maoriland School of Writing that was famous from 1896 until 1915.
-Grace had held a noticeable part in his local area such as a member of the committee of the Nelson branch of the Navy League, master of the Lodge Victory of Freemasons, and Nelson city council member.
+Grace had held a noticeable part in his local area such as a member of the committee of the Nelson branch of the Navy League, master of the Lodge Victory of Freemasons, and Nelson City Council member.
 Moreover, he also joined H Battery, New Zealand Regiment of Field Artillery Volunteers in 1902 which then attained the rank of lieutenant colonel of the Canterbury Field Artillery Brigade before his retirement in 1917.
 Furthermore, in a short period of time, he was also a secretary for the state control league of New Zealand.

 However, Grace was recognised across the country as a journalist and writer as his short stories, folklore collections, novels, and other literature were read in New Zealand, England and Australia.
 In the journalistic and writing world Grace also known as Artemidorus because Grace used this name in some of his books.
 Many of Grace's works tell a story of an attractive people that were meant to be failed due to the unavoidable expansion of civilisation.
-Moreover, Those stories usually portrayed in nostalgic vibes and many of his literature talked about Maori cultures with which he was fascinated.
-Grace's fascination toward Maori cultures came from his family background as his family has close ties with the Maori culture as two of his brothers married women from the Maori tribe and his father's interest in Maori cultures.
-One of the other reason why he picked this new Zealander culture as the main background in his stories other than his fascination for it was because, at that time, the main topic of debate was the New Zealand independence from Britain and it was supported by the majority of new Zealanders.
-Thus, due to this, Grace began to visualise a literature that would be unique to New Zealand in which then he picked Maori life and culture as it was something that differentiated new Zealand from England and Australia.
+Moreover, Those stories usually portrayed in nostalgic vibes and many of his literature talked about Māori cultures with which he was fascinated.
+Grace's fascination toward Māori cultures came from his family background.
+His family had close ties with Māori as two of his brothers married Māori women and his father had an interest in Māori cultures.
+One of the other reason why he picked this New Zealander culture as the main background in his stories other than his fascination for it was because, at that time, the main topic of debate was the New Zealand independence from Britain and it was supported by the majority of New Zealanders.
+Thus, due to this, Grace began to visualise a literature that would be unique to New Zealand in which then he picked Māori life and culture as it was something that differentiated New Zealand from England and Australia.